 Powers designed to enable access by law enforcement and national security agencies to information and messages held in electronic devices and online services have been created in a proposed new federal law which has come to be known as the "Encryption Bill".
 The Australian Government has just published an exposure draft of the legislation for comment.

 The proposed law targets a wide range of suppliers across the IT industry including equipment and device manufacturers, software developers, infrastructure providers, cloud-based storage services and web-and-app based communications services including social media.
-You can find a copy of the exposure draft and explanatory document here.

 Voluntary and compulsory requests and notices